jamii/jamii.github.com/source/_posts/2012-08-16-causal-ordering.markdown

     Ordering requires waiting

 Even your hardware [cannot escape](http://en.wikipedia.org/wiki/Memory_barrier) this law.
+It provides the illusion of synchronous access to memory at the cost of availabilty.
+If you want to write fast parallel programs then you need to understand the messaging model used by the underlying hardware.

 ## Eventual Consistency